In this Marvel Rivals Jeff The Land Shark guide, you’ll learn the fundamentals of his abilities, unique play styles, and fundamental tips.

 - Because your bubbles give both a healing buff and speed boost, you should always be using a bubble on your allies before spraying them with primary fire.

-- A full clip of primary fire barely outlasts the buff duration of bubbles so you can bubbles, empty a clip, reload cancel bubbles, empty clip, and so on to maximize healing output.
+- A full clip of primary fire barely outlasts the buff duration of bubbles so you can bubble, empty a clip, reload, cancel bubble, empty clip, and so on to maximize healing output.

-- Line up your low health allies to heal everyone in a straight line simultaneously.
+- Line up allies and enemies to heal and damage everyone in a straight line simultaneously.

 Secondary Fire: Aqua Burst